heyitsalina/ant_search_algorithm/README.md

 A demonstration of the advanced functions of Ant Simulation:
 ![Advanced Features GIF](https://github.com/heyitsalina/ant_search_algorithm/blob/main/images/advanced_features.gif)

 This ant food search simulation offers an intuitive GUI to interact with the simulation.
-It allows you to directly influence the simulation environment and observe the complex behaviors of ants in their quest for food.
+It allows oyu to directly influence the simulation environment and observe the complex behaviors of ants in their quest for food.
 Here’s how you can interact with the simulation:

 - **Placing Entities**: To add food sources or ant colonies to the simulation, click on the respective symbols for food and ants located in the bottom left corner of the GUI.
 Then, click on the desired location on the map to place them.
 This method allows for easy customization of the simulation's starting conditions.
 You can place several.